-The MERA Schoolhouse Weavers is a cooperative group of weavers who meet regularly to share their knowledge, skills and love of weaving.
+The MERA Heritage Weavers are a cooperative group of weavers who meet regularly to share their knowledge, skills and love of weaving.
 This non-profit group also coordinates weaving demonstrations and participation at various sales events in the region.

 This group has expanded significantly from a core group over the last few years.
 The current membership has grown to the point where space and equipment have become limiting factors.
 There are now 7 looms of various sizes and styles at MERA.
 Several of these looms are setup with extra-long warps which become cooperative projects that various members work on when they can.